Exxhal/hulstcoin/README.md

 What is Hulstcoin?

-Hulstcoin is a clone of Litecoin I made as part of a Youtube series documenting the process.
+Hulstcoin is a clone of Litecoin/Funcoin I made as part of a Youtube series documenting the process.
 [Series Playlist](https://www.youtube.com/playlist?list=PLHWfvuRy-9gdCv2oD_Ywd0swNF3N8mXt-&disable_polymer=true)

 Hulstcoin properties: